base-org/web/apps/base-docs/tutorials/docs/2_paymaster-sponsor-using-wagi.md

 ### Smart Wallet

-Smart Wallets enables users to create an account in seconds with no app or extension required through the use of Passskey signing.
+Smart Wallets enables users to create an account in seconds with no app or extension required through the use of Passkey signing.
 This tutorial uses the [Base Wallet] (FKA Coinbase Smart Wallet) to sign and mint transactions.

 ---